welteki/docs.actuated.dev/docs/roadmap.md

 # Roadmap

 Actuated is in a pilot phase, running builds for participating customers.
-The core product is functioning and we are dogfooding it for OpenFaaS and inlets.
+The core experience is functioning and we are dogfooding it for actuated itself, OpenFaaS Pro and inlets.

 Our goal with the pilot is to prove that there's market fit for a solution like this, and if so, we'll invest more time in automation, user experience, agent autoscaling, dashboards and other polish.

-For now, if you're interested in participating and giving feedback, we believe actuated already solves pain at this stage.
+The technology being used is run at huge scale in production by AWS (on Lambda and Fargate) and GitHub (self-hosted runners use the same runner software and control plane).

+We believe actuated solves a real problem making CI fast, efficient, and multi-arch.

+If you'd like to try it out for your team, [Register interest for the pilot](https://forms.gle/8XmpTTWXbZwWkfqT6).

 Shipped